jamesg545454/Track-Actions/README.md

 **Version 1.0.0** <br>

 + **Fade at Split** <br>
 Fading out and in at a clip split point based on custom fade settings.
 This works from right to left because the selected clip after a split defaults to the clip to the right of the split.
-If using it manually on an existing split, select the clip on the right.
-This action allows much more efficient editing of pops, clicks, ka's, lip smacks, etc.
+If using it manually on an existing split, select the clip on the right.  <br>

+This action allows much more efficient editing of pops, clicks, ka's, lip smacks, etc.  Double click with the smart tool to split, fire the action.

 <img src="https://image.prntscr.com/image/GGktBg6oQq2-9Js5CL_FaQ.gif" width="300" height="250" align="middle" />